LyroyTheToad/youtube-timestamp-bot/README.md

-This is just a small thing I decided to do, some parts of the code could be optimized but I don't care
+This is just a small thing I decided to do.
+Some parts of the code could be optimized but I don't care.